vtex-apps/cookie-script/docs/README.md

 ## Cookie Script Configuration

 On the *Cookie scanner* tab, run a scan.
-After the scan is complete, go to *Cookies* tab and make sure the following cookies are categorized as "Stricly Necessary": ASPXAUTH, checkout.vtex.com, CookieConsent, device, vtex_segment, vtex_session, VtexFingerPrint, VtexRCMacIdv7, VtexRCRequestCounter, VtexRCSessionIdv7, VtexWorkspace;
+After the scan is complete, go to *Cookies* tab and make sure the following cookies are categorized as "Stricly Necessary": ASPXAUTH, checkout.vtex.com, CookieConsent, device, vtex_segment, vtex_session, VtexFingerPrint, VtexRCMacIdv7, VtexRCRequestCounter, VtexRCSessionIdv7 and VtexWorkspace.

 <!-- DOCS-IGNORE:start -->
 ## Contributors ✨